syncfusion-content/uwp-docs/uwp/SfSchedule/Appointments.md

 ## Setting reminders
 Schedule reminds you the appointment in the specified time by setting the EnableReminderTimer property is true.
 The remainder time can be set using the [ReminderTime](https://help.syncfusion.com/cr/cref_files/uwp/sfschedule/frlrfSyncfusionUIXamlScheduleScheduleAppointmentClassReminderTimeTopic.html) property of `ScheduleAppointment`.

-N>**Note** Open package.appxmanifest file to the Application UI tab and select “Yes” from the “Toast capable” dropdown list to enable toast notifications in your application manifest.
+N> Open package.appxmanifest file to the Application UI tab and select “Yes” from the “Toast capable” dropdown list to enable toast notifications in your application manifest.

 {% highlight c# %}

                 schedule.EnableReminderTimer = true;
             schedule.Appointments.Add(new ScheduleAppointment
             {
                 StartTime = DateTime.Now.Date.AddHours(9),